PenCheckerTeam/PenChecker/README.md

 * Laurent Ladreyt, IT Manager/Cybersecurity Referent at KROHNE France, who helped us come up with ideas for the development, accompanied us on the project and tested the solution on a perimeter of his company.

 * To all the people who contacted us via LinkedIn to advise us and give their opinion on the features we had planned for our solution.

+## Disclaimer

+This project is intended solely for educational and defensive purposes.
+The creators and contributors are not responsible for any misuse or malicious use of this tool.
+Use it responsibly and ethically, adhering to all relevant laws and regulations.